ansys/pyaedt/doc/source/API/Setup.rst

 Sweep Classes
 =============
-This section lists the Sweeos classes and their default values.
+This section lists Sweep classes and their default values.

 .. currentmodule:: pyaedt.modules.SetupTemplates